 The appearance of caring for the abused is but a façade for the abuser.
 It is a trap to make the abused feel a little at ease just for them to cut them down in a far crueler way.

 There will be a certain quality in these abusive individuals that makes them extremely attractive to emotionally vulnerable people.
 This can be their charm, them being very flirty or romantic or cheesy which makes them seem “cute”.

 They might be very adept at leadership or at least it would appear that their peers appreciate their opinion or they might just be very confident: something you or the victim have never been.

 It’s a moth to the flame situation, and this is one of the many things abusers do.

 Abusers are very unpredictable: they can be as loving as Florence Nightingale (sorry for the extremely bad analogy but you get it) one minute and become Vlad the Impaler the next.

 Sadly enough, it is a part of their charm: we all like things that are mysterious, exotic, and unknown; the Byronic anti-hero, the mysterious wardrobe to Narnia, or the exotic Orient of colors, aromas and sounds unknown.

 When the abuser does not communicate, he is luring you with his silence to further probe into his charm while he reels the web in.

-This is one of the easiest ways to recognize abuse.
+This is one of the easiest ways to recognize abuse and is one of the most prominent toxic traits of emotionally abusive people.
 Besides, even if they do talk, it will invariably be an epic saga of their exploits no matter how puny they are.